 The Pinnacles lookout

 The Pinnacles is the signature lookout of the Grampian National Park.
 There are 3 ways of accessing the Pinnacles lookout.
 The easiest way being from the Sundial car park which requires an easy 4.2-kilometre return walk.
+Keep an eye out for Koalas and Emus on the walk.
 This is by far the best way to go if you are visiting Halls Gap with kids and you will even get a pram along this path if you need to.

-The third route is only for the fittest and experienced bushwalkers.
+The third route is only for the fittest and experienced hikers.
 You can start from the base of the hill at Halls Gap.
-You will need at least 5 hours return to make this walk happen.
+You will need at least 5 hours to return to make this bushwalk walk happen.
 You must make sure you are physically able to do this and have enough water with you for the entire trip.

 Do I need travel insurance in Australia?